michaelgriscom/glory-to-rome/README.md

-# glory-to-rome
+# Glory to Rome
-Glory to Rome
+## A .NET implementation of the Glory to Rome card game